National Constituent Assembly (Republic of China): Civil war

 Despite the new constitution draft (Conference Draft; 政協憲草) and other important agreements, the relation between the KMT and CCP worsened sharply after KMT's Central Committee meeting in March 1946 due to ideological differences and lack of mutual trust.
 Conflicts and skirmishes in Northeast broke out a month later.

-Negotiations between two sides in Chungking and Nanking were also near breakdown.
+Negotiations between two sides in Chongqing and Nanjing were also near breakdown.
 Over the membership of reformed coalition government, communists insisted on assigning 14 members to CCP and CDL out of 40 to secure one-third veto power.
 KMT, in return, only agreed on assigning 13.
 The standoff prolonged for more than half a year without much progress.